+5.5.2.
 Object Snap Tracking

 Object snap tracking can track along alignment paths that are based on object snap points and display tooltips at the acquired points.
-After you acquire a point, horizontal, vertical and polar alignment paths relative to the point are displayed when the cursor moves over their drawing path.
-For example, you can specify a point along a path that is based on an object endpoint or midpoint or an intersection between objects.
+After you acquire a point,

 You can also use system variable TRACKPATH to control the display of polar and object snap tracking alignment paths.